 More than 3 million Australians now lodge their tax returns online.
 Not only does this method let you lodge your return from the comfort of your own home, but this often means you’ll receive your tax refund faster.
 The Australian Tax Office (ATO) operates an online system called myTax, which allows you to lodge online.
 MyTax integrates with employer data, meaning that you won’t have to put much information in.

 To lodge your return this way, you will have to register a myGov account.
 This will require you to answer a handful of questions regarding your income, investments and deductions.
 You can access this through any device connected to the internet and will provide you with a more personalised, time-efficient tax return by pre-filling in your information.

 You can still lodge your tax return by filling in a paper form and sending it to the ATO by post.
 Lodging your return requires two documents:

 Follow the instructions to complete your tax return.
-If you have income from a business, capital gains, foreign source income or rental income, you may be further required to lodge the Tax return for individuals (supplementary section).
+If you have business, capital gains, foreign or rental income, you may need to also lodge a Tax return for individuals (supplementary section).

 Once you have completed all the required fields, you will need to post your form to the tax office.